Skip to content

 FDA cleared vs FDA registered PEMF: why almost nothing is cleared

-PEMF marketing leans hard on the letters F-D-A. "FDA registered," "FDA listed," "FDA-registered Class 1" all show up on product pages and all sound like a stamp of approval.
-Almost none of them are.
-This is a guide to what the terms mean, not a claim about what PEMF does, which is not something we score.
+You see "FDA registered" on a PEMF mat and it sounds like approval.
+Here is the one thing to carry into the checkout: in this category, those letters almost never mean what you think.
+"FDA registered," "FDA listed," "FDA-registered Class 1" all show up on product pages, and almost none of them are a finding that the device works.
+This guide is about what the terms mean, not about what PEMF does, which is not something we score.

 Registration and listing are paperwork

+Start with the phrase you will see most, because it is also the weakest.
 "FDA registered" and "FDA listed" mean a company has told the FDA it exists and which products it makes, and paid a fee.
-The FDA does not review the device, test it, or agree that it works before a company can say this.
+Nobody at the FDA reviews the device, tests it, or agrees that it works before a maker can say this.
 There is no inspection of the claim behind it.
-So "FDA registered" on a PEMF page tells you the maker filed forms, nothing more.
+So when you read "FDA registered" on a PEMF page, read it as: the maker filed forms.
+That is the whole of it.
 It is the same trap as a red light panel saying "FDA registered" rather than "cleared."

 A 510(k) clearance is a real finding

-A 510(k) clearance is different.
-The maker submits data to show the device is substantially equivalent to a legally marketed predicate device for a specific use, and the FDA reviews it and clears it for that use.
+A 510(k) clearance is the real thing, and it is a much higher bar.
+Here the maker submits data to show the device is substantially equivalent to a legally marketed predicate device for a specific use, and the FDA actually reviews it and clears it for that use.
 It comes with a K-number you can look up in the FDA's public database.
-That is a real regulatory finding, tied to a specific indication, not a self-declaration.
-In PEMF, genuine 510(k) clearances are most common in medical bone-growth stimulators and are rare in consumer wellness devices.
+That is a genuine regulatory finding, tied to a specific indication, not something the company simply declared about itself.
+In PEMF, real 510(k) clearances are most common in medical bone-growth stimulators and are rare in the consumer wellness devices you are likely shopping for.

 Why so little consumer PEMF is cleared

-Getting a 510(k) takes data, time, and money, and it locks you into specific claims.
-Many consumer PEMF brands instead sell as general wellness devices, which sidesteps the clearance process entirely, and then borrow credibility with "FDA registered" language.
-A few systems do hold real clearances, and when they do we credit it.
+It comes down to cost.
+Getting a 510(k) takes data, time, and money, and it locks a maker into specific claims.
+So many consumer PEMF brands instead sell as general wellness devices, which sidesteps the clearance process entirely, and then borrow credibility with "FDA registered" language.
+A few systems do hold real clearances, and when one does, we credit it.
 The rest, the ones that headline registration or make no FDA claim at all, do not earn that credit, and the ones that dress registration up as a clearance get flagged.

 How we score it

-Our Regulatory Honesty dimension mirrors the red light rubric.
+Our Regulatory Honesty dimension mirrors the red light rubric, and the logic is simple once you see it.
 A verified 510(k) clearance earns real credit.
-"FDA registered or listed" earns nothing and is flagged as paperwork, not a clearance.
-A device that makes no FDA claim at all actually scores slightly above one that markets registration as if it were a clearance, because it is not implying something it does not have.
-We also reward an electrical or EMC certification, such as FCC or CE, which is a genuine safety listing for a powered field-emitting device.
+"FDA registered or listed" earns nothing, and we flag it as paperwork, not a clearance.
+Here is the part that surprises people: a device that makes no FDA claim at all actually scores slightly above one that markets registration as if it were a clearance, because it is not implying something it does not have.
+We also reward an electrical or EMC certification, such as FCC or CE, which is a real safety listing for a powered field-emitting device.

-Three checks.
+When you are weighing a PEMF mat, three quick checks cut through it.
 First, does the brand claim a 510(k) clearance with a K-number you can verify, or just "registered" or "listed"?
-Second, if it says "FDA-registered Class 1," read that as the lowest-oversight category and a self-declaration, not an endorsement.
-Third, separate the regulatory claim from the field-spec claim, a device can be honestly specified on its field and make no FDA claim, which is more trustworthy than a vague device waving registration around.
+Second, if it says "FDA-registered Class 1," read that as the lowest-oversight category and something the company declared about itself, not an endorsement.
+Third, keep the regulatory claim separate from the field-spec claim: a device can be honestly specified on its field and make no FDA claim at all, and that is more trustworthy than a vague device waving registration around.

 Browse the scored PEMF devices, read the field-claims guide, or see the methodology.
 This is general information about regulatory terms, not medical advice, and not a claim about what PEMF does.